-Mediterranean Celery Salad is a mix of chopped organic celery stalks, tomatoes, red onion and lots of fresh herbs all tossed in a delicious kalamata dressing.
+Mediterranean Celery Salad recipe is a mix of chopped organic celery stalks, tomatoes, red onion and lots of fresh herbs all tossed in a delicious kalamata dressing.
 It’s one of those quick and easy salads you can enjoy as a light lunch or serve as a side salad.

 Celery is a root vegetable and along with carrots and parsley, it’s part of the Apiaceae family.
 This crunchy vegetable is commonly served with peanut butter and vegetable dips, and it’s a popular low-calorie diet food, containing about 10 calories per celery stalk.
 We tend to think of celery as a great add-in vegetable mixing it with onions and carrots to make a mirepoix to add to soups, stews, sauces and casseroles.
 It’s also a popular ingredient added to bread stuffing, potato salad, egg salad and more.
 So our inclination isn’t really to think of making a salad where the star of the show is celery.
-But this celery salad is delicious and crunchy and it’s loaded with Mediterranean flavors, making it a perfect side salad to serve with grilled chicken and fish.
+But this celery salad recipe is delicious and crunchy and it’s loaded with Mediterranean flavors, and it really shows us how to put this humble vegetable center-stage.

-You’ll just need a few ingredients to make this recipe.
-The salad is a basic one, but the dressing we toss it with has delicious layers of flavor that really makes this salad anything but ordinary.
+This celery salad recipe is a basic one, but the dressing we toss it with has delicious layers of flavor that really makes this salad anything but ordinary.
 Again this salad is great on its own or it can be served it as a side salad.

 - Cherry tomatoes.